Medical School Letter of Intent vs. Letter of Interest in 2026

 Frequently Asked Questions

-How do letters of interest and interest differ from a letter of update?
+How do letters of intent and interest differ from a letter of update?

 The purpose of an update letter is different from the other two.
 An update letter is meant to draw attention to activities you’ve been involved in since your application.
 If there are any new accomplishments, projects, or research developments you want medical schools to know, you can do so with an update letter.